 - APCL: If it is concluded that you are eligible to make a claim for your prior certificated learning then you will be asked to produce evidence of the qualification and to map the learning against the learning outcomes of your target qualifications.
 We have already carried out a 'matching exercise' to give standard credit exemptions for anyone with certain qualifications; these include those from the Institute of Leadership and Management, and the National Professional Qualification in Integrated Centre Leadership at level 7.

-- APEL: We value and recognise the learning that occurs within the workplace and so if we conclude you may be able to make a claim for Experiential Learning then you will be asked to enrol onto a short course Recognising and Accrediting Prior Learning.
+- APEL: We value and recognise the learning that occurs within the workplace and so if we conclude you may be able to make a claim for Experiential Learning then you will be asked to enrol onto a module Recognition and Accreditation of Prior Learning (RAPL.
 During this module we will support you to identify your work-based learning, to evidence that learning and then match this against our course.

 Claims for accreditation of certificated learning (APCL) will be assessed by an advisor during the initial Personal Planning Session for your chosen award.